iammukeshm/CleanArchitecture.WebApi/README.md

 Check out the [Project Page](https://www.codewithmukesh.com/project/clean-architecture-with-aspnet-core-webapi/) to learn more about this Open Source Project.

+## Upcoming Release

+### v1.1-release

+Read the [Changelog file](https://github.com/iammukeshm/CleanArchitecture.WebApi/blob/master/CHANGELOG.md) to see the new changes.

+Clone this repository to get the latest unreleased version.

 ## Releases

 v1.0-preview - [Download the first Preview here](https://github.com/iammukeshm/CleanArchitecture.WebApi/releases/tag/v1.0-preview)